-(Please watch the free video tutorials mentioned in the section above to learn how to fit garments to different avatars and easily modify garments without crashing MD.)
+(Please watch the free video tutorials in the section above “How to fit Garments to different Avatars?” to learn how to easily modify garments without long simulation time or crashing MD.)

 1. In most cases, after importing a garment you want to fit to your avatar, it is best to first raise the particle distance (PD) on all the pattern pieces (Ctrl A to select all the pattern pieces), then raise the PD in the Property Editor tab (you may want to note down what the PDs for all the different pattern pieces were before doing this).

 Before simulating if the pattern pieces are sticking into your avatar’s skin, its best to separate the